HilaryKoerner/Banking-and-Polling-Python-Analysis/README.md

 4. I calculated the greatest increase by finding the max value of my dictionary.
 I did this for the greatest decrease as well.
 I pulled the months that corresponded to these amounts
 5. I compiled the findings into an easy-to-read python print out and exported the findings to a text file

 The second challenge was to analyze election results.
-This csv file had three columns: voter ID, county, and vote cast by ID.
+This csv file had three columns (voter ID, county, vote cast by ID).
 In this exercise I did the following:
 1. Found the total number of votes cast.
 I did list by pulling the votes IDs into one list and finding the length.
 2. I calculated the votes each candidate received and found the percentage of votes.
 I did this by using the candidates' names and if statements.
 I found the percentage by dividing the candidate vote total by the total number of votes.
 3. I determined the winner by using if/and statements.
-If a candidate had more votes than the other three candidates, there were determined the winner.
+If a candidate had more votes than the other three candidates, they were determined the winner.
 4. I compiled the findings into an easy-to-read python print out and exported the findings to a text file.